coderanger/coderanger.net/content/posts/chef-and-vault.md

 project for a short time at least.
 This does seem like it might be more interesting to the Hashicorp team to accept upstream though.
-Overall a cool idea but maybe not something to move forward with until Chef and Hashicorp are both at least somewhat on-board.
+Overall a cool idea but maybe not something to move forward with until Chef and Hashicorp are both at least somewhat on board.